jingjietan/sc1015-project/README.md

 1. data-preparation.ipynb
 > Data cleaning, Data preparation

+In this file, we extract data from various files such as listings.csv, reviews.csv.
+We perform data cleaning here such as replacing missing values, convert categorical variables to one hot encoding, remove outliers for certain features and create new features (feature engineering) based on the data given.

 2. eda.ipynb
 > Exploratory data analysis

+In this file, we explore and visualize the data to see which columns will help the model to train.
+We make use of box plots, scatter plots and correlation matrix heat map using seaborn and matplotlib.
+To make the visualizations more interactive, we have used plotly and folium to plot the data and maps.
+After analysze the data, we further clean our data.
+E.g. We made use of K mean clustering (Unsupervised learning) to create new feature and we remove columns that have low correlation.

 3. machine-learning.ipynb
 > Model for predicting price, Optimizations and Evaluation